Video Editing 101: the Different Types of Video Editing

 Offline video editing is another technique that consists of making a copy of the raw video footage and compressing it to a smaller resolution.

-The editor creates a duplicate of an existing raw video and compresses it into a format such as ProRes.
-This smaller resolution footage is called proxy footage.
+The editor creates a duplicate of an existing raw video and compresses it into a format like ProRes.
+This smaller-resolution footage is called proxy footage.

-The editor works with the proxy footage, making adjustments, adding/deleting clips and so on.
+The editor works with the proxy footage, making adjustments, adding/deleting clips, etc.

-When the editing process is done, the editor exports the project but allows the original raw video footage to replace the proxy footage.
+When editing is done, the editor exports the project but allows the original raw video footage to replace the proxy footage.

 This technique is usually used when the editor doesn’t have a sufficiently capable machine to edit video clips in raw format.